bryanjswift/mootools-plugins/Docs/Form/Form.Dropdown.markdown

-Form.Dropdown Method: initializeCreateElements {#Form.Dropdown:initializeCreateElements}
+Form.Dropdown Method: initializeCreateElements {#Form-Dropdown:initializeCreateElements}
 ----------------------------------------------

 Create the elements which wrap or replace the select element.
 For internal use.

-Form.Dropdown Method: collapse {#Form.Dropdown:collapse}
+Form.Dropdown Method: collapse {#Form-Dropdown:collapse}
 ------------------------------

 Method to close the list of options